XMPP Standards Foundation

-XMPP Standards Foundation (XSF) is the foundation in charge of the standardization of the protocol extensions of XMPP, the open standard of instant messaging and presence of the IETF.
+XMPP Standards Foundation (XSF) is a non-profit organization that develops and maintains open standards for the XMPP, a decentralized real-time communication protocol standardized through the IETF.
+The foundation manages the XMPP Extension Protocol (XEP) process, which defines optional extensions to the protocol.
+It was founded in 2001 as the Jabber Software Foundation and renamed the XMPP Standards Foundation in 2007.

 History

 The XSF was originally called the Jabber Software Foundation (JSF).
 The Jabber Software Foundation was originally established to provide an independent, non-profit, legal entity to support the development community around Jabber technologies (and later XMPP).
 Originally its main focus was on developing JOSL, the Jabber Open Source License (since deprecated), and an open standards process for documenting the protocols used in the Jabber/XMPP developer community.
 Its founders included Michael Bauer and Peter Saint-Andre.